nyakaspeter/white-raven/README.md

 #### Installing the widget on rooted Samsung Smart TV E, F, H series</summary>

-0. Ensure that Raven Server is running on the local network.
+0. Ensure that White Raven Server is running on the local network.
 1. Connect to your television over FTP/SFTP.
 2. Create a folder named as `WhiteRaven` inside the `/mtd_rwcommon/widgets/user` directory.
 3. Extract the contents of the downloaded zip file to this directory.